A Guide to Choosing the Right SSL for Your SaaS Platform

 5. Multi-Domain SSL (SAN SSL)

-- What it does: Secures multiple domains with a single certificate.
+- What It Does: Secures multiple domains with a single certificate.

 Key Factors to Consider When Choosing an SSL Certificate